Whipple Cholla (Cylindropuntia whipplei)

 Whipple Cholla with yellow fruits.

-Whipple Cholla with developing yellow fruits.
-The fruits are spineless.
+Whipple Cholla with ripe red fruits.
+The fruits are spineless

-Whipple Cholla (Cylindropuntia whipplei) Whipple Cholla yellow fruits.
-The fruits are spineless.
+Whipple Cholla yellow fruits.
+The fruits are spineless

 Note: All distances, elevations, and other facts are approximate.
 Names generally follow the USDA database.